bloominstituteoftechnology/DOM-II/README.md

  You will have two separate commits for this lab

  rockets:
-  * When a block is clicked, it should go to the top of the stack
+  * When a block is clicked, it should go to the top of the stack DONE

  travelers:
   * While a mouse is clicked down on a box, it should move to the right